whage/thesis/thesis.md

 are formal systems which means they define rules for inferring theorems (statements) from axioms.
 [@stanford-tt]

-> Explicitly, type theory is a formal language, essentially a set of rules for rewriting certain strings of
+> Type theory is a formal language, essentially a set of rules for rewriting certain strings of
 > symbols, that describes the introduction of types and their terms, and computations with these, in a sensible way.
 > [@ncatlab-tt]